 - 1. A sharper phenomenological description of the external time evolution for deterministic degrees of freedom requires the use of finite difference equations and a notion of discrete macroscopic time.
 However, the use of a continuous time parameter $\tau$ for the external dynamics does not affect the considerations made in this work.
 Indeed, the continuous dynamics can be taken as an approximation to the discrete dynamics in the limit when the fundamental lapse of time is very short compared with macroscopic time measurements. - 2.
-The existence of a quantum of time is related with an anti-de Sitter version of Caldirola's hypothesis of the quantum of time or chronon [14].
+The existence of a quantum of time could be related with Caldirola's hypothesis of the quantum of time or chronon [14].
 However, in our proposal, quantization of external time will emerge and is not postulated. - 3.
 A Lorentz covariant version of external time quantization should have besides a quantum of time an universal maximal speed.
-This is realized if the theory contains a fundamental length and time scales.
-For instance in the Snyder's quantum-space model as an abstract realization of an five-dimensional abstract (2,3) anti-de Sitter space [60].
+This is realized if the theory contains both, a fundamental length and a fundamental time scale.
+For instance in the Snyder's quantum-space model as an abstract realization of an five-dimensional abstract (2,3) anti-de Sitter space [62].
 In this case the spectrum of the space-time algebra is a discrete space-time where the Lorentz group acts tensorially.

 - 4. If the distinction between S and U is sharp, the initial conditions for the deterministic systems are assumed to exist, even if an observer is not able to determine them.
 Each fundamental system S has a given and in practice un-repeatable (because the complexity and the large number of degrees composing the system) initial conditions.
-However, such a sharp distinction between S and U is arguable exists.
-If the answer is negative, a fuzzy description appears natural. - 5.
+However, such a sharp distinction between S and U is arguable to exists.
+If the answer is and not clear distinction between U and S exists, a fuzzy description appears natural. - 5.
 It is not logically necessary to assume that the fundamental scale is the Planck scale.
-Indeed, since we cannot establish the particular value of the fundamental scale from the above assumptions, we leave open the concrete specification of the fundamental scale and its physical interpretation.
-However, we will argue that a fundamental scale considerably larger the Planck length and time scale is disfavored in the framework that we are developing by general heuristic arguments. - 6.
-The assumption A.3 has a formal similarity with the fundamental assumption in Wheeler-Feynman theory of backward-forward symmetric solutions in classical electrodynamics [66].
-At the formal level, the main difference between the idea in Wheeler-Feynman theory of time symmetrization of the solutions of Maxwell's equations and our proposal of symmetrizing the internal time evolution is that the dynamics that we consider for the fundamental degrees of freedom is based in a back-ground non-reversible Cartan-Randers geometry.
+Indeed, since we cannot establish the particular value of the fundamental scale from the above assumptions, we leave open the specification of the fundamental scale and its physical interpretation.
+However, we will argue that a fundamental scale considerably much larger than Planck length and time scale is disfavored in the framework that we are developing by general heuristic arguments. - 6.
+The assumption A.3 has a formal similarity with the fundamental assumption in Wheeler-Feynman theory of backward-forward symmetric solutions in classical electrodynamics [68].
+At the formal level, the main difference between the idea in Wheeler-Feynman theory of time symmetrization of the solutions of Maxwell's equations and our proposal of symmetrizing the solutions for the internal time evolution of the fundamental atoms is that the dynamics that we consider for the microscopic fundamental degrees of freedom is based in a back-ground non-reversible Cartan-Randers geometry.
 This produces a net difference between back and forward evolution for individual fundamental atoms, providing an irreversible arrow of time at the fundamental level. - 7.
-Apparently related with the assumption A.3 is the two vector formalism in quantum electrodynamics [3, 4, 64, 65].
+Apparently related with the assumption A.3 is the two vector formalism in quantum electrodynamics [3, 4, 66, 67].
 We will discuss later the relation of this formalism with our assumption A.3 and show that such relation is only formal.